1. Talking About Experiences in the Past

 S: It was in Spain.
 I did a tandem jump.
 It was fun, but I’m not sure I’d do it again.

-You probably know already that English has different past verb forms to talk about the past in different ways.
+You probably know already that English has different past verb forms to talk about the past in English in different ways.

 However, you often need a present verb form to talk about the past.
 You saw an example in the dialogue you just heard.